 1.1 League Officials

 These rules are a guide.
 At times situations will arise that aren’t specifically covered by these rules.
-In these cases, the SLO should make a decision in the spirit of the rules.
+In these cases, the TD should make a decision in the spirit of the rules.
 This decision shall be documented for later reference, and be applied consistently should the situation arise again.

 League officials will perform all league tasks such as scheduling, collecting dues, communications to league members, making rule changes and scorekeeping.